Krazete/sgm/README.md

 * `HP = CEIL(LVL1_HP + LVL1_HP * (LVL - 1) / 5)`
 * `FS = CEIL(FS_BOOST * (ATK + HP / 6) * 7 / 10)`

-All `BASE_` values are hard-coded for every tier of every fighter.
+All `LVL1_` values are hard-coded for every tier of every fighter.
 While I cannot confirm if the game uses these same formulas, the results appear to exactly match the stats of fighters that I have on my own account.
 See my [SGM Fighter Score Analysis](https://docs.google.com/spreadsheets/d/1CotgKsKzSIA5siRAMplX7e5k7KRT63a3GSY1XRg-hgc/edit?usp=sharing) spreadsheet for more detailed information.